Alphafluffykitten/fledger/README.md

 Multi-currency acconting requires that every time you post a Transaction on Account denominated in foreign currency, you augment it with current exchange rate to the *base accounting currency*.
 Even if you are to reflect the transfer of funds between two foreign currency accounts, their exchange rates should be to the base accounting currency, not between two of them foreign currencies.

 First currency that you create in the currencies list is considered a base accounting currency.
 It's exchange rate always assumed to be `1.0`, no matter what you set in your transactions.

+Exchange rate in Fledger is a **divisor**.
+It means that foreign currency is **divided by** exchange rate to obtain corresponding amount in base currency.

 **Example:**